 Though a student's aid is posted to his/her account at the start of each period, the student earns the funds as he/she completes the period.
 If a student withdraws during his/her payment period, the amount of Title IV program assistance that he/she has earned up to that point is determined by a specific formula.
 If a student received (or the school or parent received on the student's behalf) less assistance than the amount earned, the student may be able to receive those additional funds.
 If a student received more assistance than was earned, the excess funds must be returned by the school and/or the student.
 The amount of assistance that a student has earned is determined on a pro rata basis.
-For example, if a student completes 30% of his/her payment period or period of enrollment, the student earns 30% of the payment period or period of enrollment, the student earns 60% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period or period of enrollment, the student earns 40% of the payment period.
+For example, if a student completes 30% of his/her payment period or period of enrollment, the student earns 30% of the assistance he/she was originally scheduled to receive.
+Once the student has completed more than 60% of the payment period or period of enrollment, the student earns all the assistance that he/she was scheduled to receive for that period.